fluencelabs/fRPC-Substrate/README.md

 ```bash
 npm -g i @fluencelabs/cli@0.4.3
 ```
+*Note: @fluencelabs/cli require node version 16.x.x not higher*

 Before you proceed, you  should have, say, three RPC endpoint urls, e.g., Infura, Alchemy and QuickNode, for the same EVM-based chain you are using in your dAPP.
-Update the `configs/quickstart_config.json` by providing your endpoint urls and ignore the rest of the parameters for now:
+Update the `/gateway/configs/quickstart_config.json` by providing your endpoint urls and ignore the rest of the parameters for now:

 ```json
 {